ThinhUMP/KGGraph/README.md

 ## Acknowledgments

-This project has received funding from the European Unions Horizon Europe Doctoral Network programme under the Marie-Skłodowska-Curie grant agreement No 101072930 ([TACsy](https://tacsy.eu/) -- Training Alliance for Computational)
+This work has received support from the Korea International Cooperation Agency (KOICA) under the project entitled “Education and Research Capacity Building Project at University of Medicine and Pharmacy at Ho Chi Minh City”, conducted from 2024 to 2025 (Project No. 2021-00020-3).